rick2909/Budget-Tracker-.NET/doc/plan.md

 - Ensure all CRUD logic for Transaction is in `.Logic` and uses DTOs for input and result classes for output.

 ## Current Goal
-Start by setting up the project and building the Transaction & Category models
+Start by setting up the project and building the Transaction model.
+(Optional, for later) Build the Category model and add Category CRUD endpoints.